Het Bombardement: Reception

 The film received negative reviews.
 Several critics attacked the film's plot, which was said to be a bad imitation of the story line of Titanic (1997).
-Both concerned an impossible love between a lower class boy and an upper class girl already engaged to wealthy but unloving older man culminating in a dramatic disaster.
+Both concerned an impossible love between a lower-class boy and an upper-class girl already engaged to a wealthy but unloving older man culminating in a dramatic disaster.
 Others considered many of the characters to be stereotypes and criticized the film for its corny dialogues, bad acting and predictability, the De Telegraaf finding the romance plot to be as predictable as the bombing itself.
-The film also provoked public outcry from several survivors of the Rotterdam bombing, who were offended that the bombing was used as a mere plot element for a simplistic romance film.
+The film also provoked a public outcry from several survivors of the Rotterdam bombing, who were offended that the bombing was used as a mere plot element for a simplistic romance film.
 The Algemeen Dagblad called the film poorly made and offensive to the victims of the bombing with a Belgian critic going on to say that watching the film was the worst experience in his life.